EVerest/EVerest/docs/general/05_existing_modules.rst

 EVerest is a modular framework.

-For devices like powermeters or hardware boards, you will have implementations of a driver module.
-Energy management logic, authentication or protocol implementations - everything is delivered (or can be implemented by you) via a module.
+For devices like powermeters or hardware boards, you will have implementations of a corresponding driver module.
+Fields like energy management, authentication or protocol implementations - everything is delivered (or can be implemented by you) via an EVerest module.

-This could look like this:
+All those modules required for a dedicated system environment will have to be connected so that they an communicate with each other.
+Such a configuration could look like this:

 .. image:: img/module-config-overview.png

-The mechanisms behind this will be explained later.
+The functional mechanisms behind this will be explained later.

-The real magic of EVerest will be unleashed by wiring those modules together.
+The real magic of EVerest will be unleashed by wiring the modules together.
 Based on the connections of modules, the core modules of EVerest will provide fancy stuff like automatic power-sharing between multiple EvseManagers or the correct representation of the charging environment inside the backend instances